18 Historic Buildings in Sydney (Complete Guide)

 St James Church

-St James Church was constructed between 1819 and 1824 and was named in honour of St James the Great, one of the Twelve Apostles of Jesus.
+Built between 1819 and 1824 and named in honour of St James the Great, one of the Twelve Apostles, the church is a heritage-listed Anglican parish.

-It is a heritage-listed Anglican parish church designed in Georgian style by Francis Greenway, and is Sydney’s oldest surviving colonial church.
+Designed in the Georgian style by Francis Greenway, St James Church is Sydney’s oldest surviving colonial church.

 5. Sydney Mint